Cray-HPE/docs-csm/operations/iscsi_sbps/iSCSI_SBPS_Verification.md

 * 26 iSCSI `LUNs` created which have the `PE` or `squashfs` image ID being mapped
 * These iSCSI `LUNs` are ready for projection

+**Note:**
+Please ensure to have only the images tagged for projection and recommend to remove the tag for unused images.
+If the unused images left untagged, the iSCSI clients may result in shortage of memory.
+For details on image tagging see [Image Tagging](README.md#4-ims-image-tagging)

 ## `multipath` command

 (`nid#`) Administrators may also view the state of the initiator nodes (i.e. managed nodes using iSCSI LUNs).